dvberzon/vanberzon-com/content/blog/how-readable-how/index.md

 The ternary operator, if a developer is familiar with it, is a convenient and terse way to write a conditional assignment.
 But is it more readable than the traditional if statement?

 To test the readability of a ternary operator as part of our experiment, a developer would be shown one of two code snippets.
-The snippets would be identical except that it one case the conditional assignment would be achieved through a ternary operator and the other an if statement.
+The snippets would be identical except that in one case the conditional assignment would be achieved through a ternary operator and the other an if statement.
+They would then be asked a question about the code, for example "What value will the variable `result` have?".
+In both snippets the answer would be the same.

 There were a total of nine experiments, each testing a different coding pattern.
 In each experiment the developer was shown either the snippet with the pattern or the *control* snippet, determined at random.
-To keep the numbers of results for each snippet even, we used a system of block randomisation, which I explained in my "[random thoughts](/talks#random_thoughts)" talk.
+To keep the numbers of results for each snippet even, we used a system of block randomisation, which I explained in my "[random thoughts](https://brightonruby.com/2018/random-thoughts-daniel-berzon/)" talk.

+## How it went

-The patterns we tested were:
+The patterns tested in the first iteration of the experiment were as follows:

 - Ternary operators
 - Nested ternary operators